WorldBank-Transport/ram-deployment/README.md

 * run kes deploy
 `./node_modules/.bin/kes cf deploy --deployment ram-my-deployment --region us-east-1`.
 * setup initial DB structure
 When deploying a stack for the first time, find the postgres connection string in the RDS interface.
-Add this to `local.js` of the `[ram-backend](https://github.com/WorldBank-Transport/ram-backend)` and run `yarn run setup -- --db`
+Add this to `local.js` of the `[ram-backend](https://github.com/WorldBank-Transport/ram-backend)` and run `yarn setup --db`

 Go to ECS console to find out the IP of the `frontend` machine.
 RAM will be accessible through that IP.